Nurturing Healing and Wholeness In Ourselves, Between One Another, and With Life

 embedded in the wider field of the other-than-human world.

-My work has mainly been focused in my local community of Victoria, British Columbia, on the west coast of Canada; unceded territory of the ancestral and current-day Coast Salish people.
-I travel nationally and internationally to lead capacity-building for community grief support and ritual.
-It is a pleasure to now be extending my offerings here online.
+For 12+ years my work was mainly focused in Victoria, British Columbia, west coast of Canada; stolen territory of the ancestral and current-day Coast Salish people.
+Since 2019, it has been a pleasure to extend my offerings here online.
+I also travel nationally and internationally to lead capacity-building for community grief support and ritual, and am in partnership with national organizations to offer trauma-informed facilitation trainings.

-I am also a trainer and mentor with BC Bereavement Helpline; and have been a teacher and mentor with Ancestral Medicine; the executive and education director with Learning Through Loss; founder of the Victoria Holistic Death Care Gatherings; and co-visionary for the annual Deathly Matters conference.
-I am a somatic intuitive who finds sacred communion through
+In the recent past I have been a trainer and mentor with BC Bereavement Helpline; and have been a teacher and mentor with Ancestral Medicine; the executive and education director with Learning Through Loss; founder of the Victoria Holistic Death Care Gatherings; and co-visionary for the annual Deathly Matters conference.
+To learn more about my professional background and learning lineages, please visit this page.

 ~ The best decision is that all grief be turned into life-promoting grief-based beauty and usefulness ~ Martin Prechtel